zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Now, blood tests were used to make sure that one of  the people getting married didn't have diseases that might harm the other pers on – specifically, syphilis, which is a sexually transmitted disease, a disease that you get from someone who has the disease by having sexual relations with  that person.
 At one time, in the 1930’s and 1940’s, it was thought that syphilis  was a big problem and so we had to have blood tests to make sure that the disea se didn't spread, didn't infect more people, but it was decided that it wasn't as b ig a problem as people thought, and so most of these blood tests in almost  every state have been eliminated.
 Interestingly enough, however, the rate  of syphilis has almost doubled in the United States in the last 10 years.

 Yves says that, “We don't need blood tests and ther e is no waiting period in this state.”
 In some states, you can't just get married on the day that you decide to get married.
-You can’t go down and decide, “I’m goi ng to get married today.”
+You can’t go down and decide, “I’m going to get married today.”
 Instead, you have to wait a certain amount of time before you can get your marriage license.

 That's probably a good idea.
 If you woke up this mo rning and said, “Hmm, I'm going to get married today,” that's probably not a very good idea.
 You should probably think about it for at least a few days.
 As  in the case of blood tests, however, most states do not have a waiting period, or at least there are a lot of states that don't.
 California does not.
 So, you can  fly to California and get married that same day.
 Pretty exciting!
 I don't recommend i t, but you can do it.
 States that do have waiting periods typically require that you wait only maybe three to five days – not very long.

 Yves says, “Are you listening?”
 He thinks that Vane ssa is not listening to him.
 Vanessa, however, says “To every word.”
 I'm listeni ng to every word you say – go on, continue.
 Yves says, “For people who have be en married before, they'll have to bring proof of divorce.”
 “Proof” is some so rt of document or evidence or object that you have that demonstrates that what yo u are saying is true.
 If you have been married, and then have legally ended your  marriage, have divorced your partner, you have to prove that.
 You have to p rove it typically through something called a “divorce decree” or a “final div orce decree” (decree).

 A “final divorce decree” is just a piece of paper f rom the place where you were divorced, saying, “Yes, in fact, these two people a re no longer married.”
-It's also possible, although it's not very common, that you c an end a marriage not with divorce but with “annulment.”
+It's also possible, although it's not very common, that you can end a marriage not with divorce but with “annulment.”
 “Annulment” (annulmen t) is when you have a situation where something happens that makes the ma rriage invalid, that the conditions for marriage are not met.

 One of the conditions for a couple to be legally ma rried in most places or at least in many places is that they have sexual relations.
 If they don't, the marriage can be annulled.
 Marriage is not legally, technically, a marriage until the couple has sexual relations.
 Annulments however, are quite rar e.

 Divorces however, are not rare, and in our story, i t looks like Vanessa has been married before and divorced.
-So, she will need to b ring proof of that.
+So, she will need to bring proof of that.
 Interesting statistic: more second marriages fail than first ma rriages, and more third marriages fail than second marriages.
 You would thi nk that people would have experience with marriage the first time, and so the  second time would be successful, but it's in fact just the opposite.
 So,  if you've gotten a divorce once, you're much more likely to get a divorce again.

 Vanessa doesn't seem to be listening to Yves.
 Yves says, “Did you hear that?
 And Vanessa says, “Yeah, yeah.”
 You can tell she's not interested.
 Yves goes on, “You can choose any qualified officiant.”
 An “o fficiant” (officiant) is usually a religious official – a priest, a minister, a rabbi,  an imam – who is recognized as a religious official and can therefore marry you, can  say that you are married.
 You don't have to go to a religious official, however.
 You can get married by someone from the government, by a judge, for example.